EdgeFirstAI/documentation/docs/models/fusion/deployment/raivin.md

 ### Download using the Client

 This method expects you to have already connected to the Raivin via [SSH](../../../platforms/ssh.md).
-The [EdgeFirst Client](../../../perception/studio.md) will already come pre installed in the device.
+The [EdgeFirst Client](../../../perception/studio.md) will already come preinstalled in the device.
 You can verify the installation with the client version command.

 ```shell
 $ edgefirst-client version